-Combining secured debt (like home equity or auto loans) or student loans that have low interest rates with your high interest loan and credit card debt is where debt consolidation can become a burden.
+You may also want to consider a debt management program or a debt settlement program, which can both prove to be helpful alternatives if your credit situation is such that a consolidating loan isn’t a possibility.
 Although the interest rate from the debt consolidation loan may be lower than your credit card interest rate, it will likely be higher than your secured interest rate or student loans, so it is unlikely to save you money or make your payments easier.

 There are specific programs available to help people consolidate student loans, so in the vast majority of cases those loans should be treated separately from any other debts.

-It is important to remember that while consolidating debt is helpful, it will not solve all of your financial problems.
+It is important to remember that while consolidating debt is helpful, they will not solve all of your financial problems.
 If your debt problems were caused by overspending and undersaving, you must make some changes.
-If you do consolidate, you must make sure you are spending less and saving more to actually eliminate the root cause of your problems.
+If you do choose a debt consolidating loan, you must make sure you are spending less and saving more to actually eliminate the root cause of your problems.
 Amending old habits will have you on the right path to eliminating your debt for the long term and being worry free!